-DOCENTE: Prof. CARMELO MILITELLO PREREQUISITES Anatomy & Physiology, Biomechanics.
-LEARNING OUTCOMES Technical knowledge Knowledge of mechanical design for biomedical devices Knowledge of main design methods and their limitations, knowledge of main failure mode and related criteria of prediction Applied knowledge Capacity to apply theory and notions to solve real problems, examples include: biomedical device design and assessment, endoprosthesis design, blood oxygenators hemodynamic analysis.
-Independent thinking and creativity Ability to generate novel ideas and to assess the technical and clinical outcomes of a project/task design variables.
-Communication skills Ability to address technical/scientific questions properly in a highly structured and technology intensive work environment.
+DOCENTE: Prof. BERNARDO ZUCCARE PREREQUISITES Anatomy & Physiology, Biomechanics.
+LEARNING OUTCOMES Technical knowledge.
+Knowledge of mechanical design for biomedical devices.
+Knowledge of the main design methods and their limitations.
+Knowledge of the main failure mode and related criteria of prediction under static, fatigue and wear loading.
+Applied knowledge.
+Capacity to apply theory and notions to solve real problems, examples include: biomedical device design and assessment, endoprosthesis design, blood oxygenators hemodynamic analysis.
+Independent thinking and creativity.
+Ability to generate novel ideas and to assess the technical and clinical outcomes of a project/task design variables.
+Communication skills.
+Ability to address technical/scientific questions properly in a highly structured and technology intensive work environment.
 Ability to communicate technical/scientific notions properly to the lay audience.
-Learning skills Capacity to access regenerative medicine scientific literature independently.
+Learning skills.
 Capacity to access and understand contents of a biomechanical design "second level" class.
 Capacity to understand basic tasks and operate on a biomedical engineering laboratory and on a biomechanical test laboratory.
-ASSESSMENT METHODS Students will be evaluated based on a written examination composed of two parts: A) open questions on the course contents randomly selected and covering 20% of the major topics addressed during the frontal teaching and interactive practical sessions.
+ASSESSMENT METHODS Students will be evaluated based on a written examination composed of two parts: A) open questions on the course contents randomly selected from the major topics addressed during the frontal teaching and interactive practical sessions.
 B) numerical problem focusing on notions addressed during the class and particularly during the practical sessions.
 Each component is scored with a value spanning from 1 to 15.
 Total maximum mark is therefore equal to 30 and represents the final mark proposed to the student being evaluated.
 A minimum of 7.5 is required on each component to obtain a pass score.
 The value on each question is determined based on the student capacity to applied theoretical notions to actual designing tasks such as: biomaterial design, cell culture protocol optimization, biomedical device design.
-While component A aims to assess the candidate capacity to elaborate and formulate independent ideas based on the class contents, component B aims to verify engineering and analytical skills.
+In detail, the evaluation of such a capacity will be performed by using the following score table: Excellent 10 Very good 8-9 Acceptable 6-7 Fragmentary and not sufficient 4-5 Inadequate 0-3 While component A aims to assess the candidate capacity to elaborate and formulate independent ideas based on the class contents, component B aims to verify engineering and analytical skills.
 Maximum mark of "30/30 e lode" will be utilized only for individuals who will demonstrate both 1) excellent technical knowledge of the course contents, 2) capacity to think independently and communicate/disseminate results efficiently.
 EDUCATIONAL OBJECTIVES The course intends to train the student, so that he is able to solve problems related to the design of biomechanical systems, with particular reference to the devices for musculoskeletal, dental and cardiovascular systems.
-For the various biomechanical components examined, after a preliminar analysis of the main functional characteristics, the relative design is implemented by considering the mechanical reliability and the fatigue strenght.
+For the various biomechanical components examined, after a preliminar analysis of the main functional characteristics, the relative design is implemented by considering the mechanical reliability as well as both fatigue and wear strenght.
 Particular attention is paid to the technical standards for the mechanical design of biomechanical devices.
-Some exercitations are carried out to allow the students to know and use the modern approaches for the design of biomechanical components.
+Some exercitations and laboratory activity, are carried out to allow the students to know and use the modern approaches for the design of biomechanical components.
 TEACHING METHODS The course includes lectures, exercises, laboratory.
 SUGGESTED BIBLIOGRAPHY Hamrock B.J., Jacobson B., Schmid S.R.
 "Fundamentals of Machine Elements".
 McGraw-Hill.
+Third Edition, ISBN: 0071257942.
 Juvinall R.C., Marshek K.M.
 "Fondamenti della progettazione dei componenti delle macchine".
 ETS Pisa.
+ISBN: 8877417307.
 Budynas R.G., Nisbett J.K.
 "Shigley's Mechanical Engineering Design".
 McGraw Hill Edition.
+ISBN: 0073121932.